venuyeredla/InfoMarshal/README.md

 # application
 =======
-# This application consist of it'w own database engine, IR system, own server and ui code for using these libraries.
+# This application consist of it's own database engine, IR system, own server and ui code for using these libraries.